MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Turn off workloads outside of business hours.
 - Dev &amp; Testing workloads should be turned off when not used.
 Instead of leaving them running, consider shutting them off outside regular business hours.
   - Learn more about [starting/stopping VMs during off-hours](/azure/automation/automation-solution-vm-management).

 ### Utilize auto-scaling and bursting capabilities